What is Economic Profit?

 1. Does not account for several important financial aspects

 While economic profit is an excellent way to measure a company’s success, it is not an accurate and complete measure of a company’s profitability.
-This is because it does not necessarily include all important financial aspects and transactions that may occur during a given time frame.
+It does not include all important financial aspects and transactions that may occur during a given time frame.

 2. Difficult to estimate

-The opportunity cost of any business activity not pursued is difficult to estimate accurately.
+The opportunity cost of a business activity not pursued is difficult to estimate accurately.
 Therefore, it is difficult to accurately estimate economic profit.

 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)® certification program, designed to transform anyone into a world-class financial analyst.